Enabling Robots to Communicate their Objectives: Algorithmic Teaching of Objective Functions

 Given a learner model $\mathcal{M}$ that predicts $P_{\mathcal{M}}(\theta^*|\xi^{\theta^*}_{E_{1:n}})$, our approach greedily selects environment $E_t$ to maximize $P_{\mathcal{M}}(\theta^*|\xi^{\theta^*}_{E_{1:t}})$, which is estimated by uniformly sampling candidate $\theta$s.
 We allow the model to select up to ten examples; it stops early if no additional example improves this probability.

-This greedy approach is near-optimal for deterministic effect with a uniform prior, since in this case maximizing $P_{\mathcal{M}}(\theta^*|\xi^{\theta^*}_{E_{1:t}})$ is equivalent to maximizing $-\sum_\theta P_{\mathcal{M}}(\theta|\xi^{\theta^*}_{E_{1:t}})$, which is a non-decreasing monotonic submodular function~\cite{Nemhauser_1978}.
-This function is non-decreasing because adding example trajectories $\xi^{\theta^*}_{E}$ can only eliminate candidate $\theta$'s, not add them.
-Additionally, a particular example trajectory $\xi^{\theta^*}_E$ eliminates the same set of $\theta$s no matter when it is added to the sequence.
+This greedy approach is near-optimal for deterministic effect with a uniform prior, since in this case maximizing $P_{\mathcal{M}}(\theta^*|\xi^{\theta^*}_{E_{1:t}})$ is equivalent to maximizing $-\sum_{\theta \neq \theta^*} P_{\mathcal{M}}(\theta|\xi^{\theta^*}_{E_{1:t}})$, which is a non-decreasing monotonic submodular function~\cite{Nemhauser_1978}.
+This function is non-decreasing because adding example trajectories $\xi^{\theta^*}_{E}$ can only eliminate candidate $\theta$'s, not add them, and we assume the set of candidate $\theta$s considered by the human does not change over time.
+Additionally, a particular observed trajectory $\xi^{\theta^*}_E$ eliminates the same set of $\theta$s no matter when it is added to the sequence.
 Thus, showing that example later on in the sequence cannot eliminate more $\theta$s than adding it earlier, which makes this function submodular.